AdrienVannson/doreisa-internship/report/report.typ

     caption: [Performance improvement of iteration preparation], ) <perfs-detail>

-==== Varying the number of nodes

-The performance improvement of the iteration preparation mechanism is evaluated with the same protocol as before: the number of nodes varies with a constant number of chunks per node, and the mean time per iteration is measured.
+The performance improvement of the iteration preparation mechanism is evaluated with the same protocol as before (cf @evaluation-protocol[section]).
 The experiment is repeated five times, with a number of iterations prepared in advance varying from 0 to 8.

 #figure(
     image("resources/exp-03-preparation-advance.svg", width: 105%),
     caption: [Performance improvement of iteration preparation: varying number of iterations prepared in advance], ) <perfs-iteration-preparation>

 @perfs-iteration-preparation shows the results obtained with this experiment.

-When no iterations are prepared in advance (which approximately corresponds to not using the preparation mechanism), the execution time ultimately starts increasing linearly with the number of nodes.
+When no iterations are prepared in advance (which approximately corresponds to not using the pipelining mechanism), the execution time ultimately starts increasing linearly with the number of nodes.

 As we increase the number of iterations prepared in advance, we notice that the execution time becomes smaller.
-When enough iterations are prepared, the expensive tasks stop being a bottleneck and the performance stops improving.

-==== Varying the number of chunks per node
+When enough iterations are prepared, the expensive tasks fully overlap with the previous iterations and stop being a bottleneck: the performance stops improving.
+Pipelining over several iterations is necessary since the execution time of the analytic is very short.
+Using a more expensive simulation and analytic would reduce the number of iterations to prepare in advance.

-More importantly, if enough iterations are prepared in advance, the execution time no longer depends on the number of chunks per node.
-TODO

-== _In transit_ analytics
+== Doreisa v4: _In transit_ analytics

 Until now, the simulation nodes of the cluster were also in charge of analysing the data.
 Performing the analysis _in situ_ -- directly on the machine producing the data -- can be a good solution, especially in situations where the simulation code runs on the GPU of the machine.
 In this case, it usually lets CPU cores idle, so they can be used by the analytics without overhead.